-In this blog post, you will read about the 15 days long Chinese New Year Festival 2021.
+In this blog post, you will read about the 15 days long the Chinese New Year Festival 2022.
 Read in detail about the 15 Days Long Chinese New Year celebration.
 Each day has its own importance and history.
 The 15 days long Chinese New Year Spring Festival is one of the largest festivals in the world.
 Chinese New Year is a standout amongst the most dominatingly critical celebrations in the lives of the Chinese people, the convention going back to very nearly 2000 years.
 It is a very long festival including traditions, and superstitions, holding and happening to the relatives from all over to commend this promising event.
 Individuals begin preparing for the looming festivity for the fortnight from the New Year’s Eve just, which is called Chi Xi.
 There are a few traditions being polished in a few sections while the other part cheers in an alternate custom, yet that is the excellence and quintessence of this festival and this immense nation.

 15-Days Long Celebration of The Chinese New Year 2023:

 Let us discuss the celebration of the Chinese New Year in detail.
 The celebration of the Chinese New Year Festival consists of 15-days.

 The First Day:

 The primary day is obviously the start of the 15 days long festival.
 The first day of the festival is called Yuan Dan.
 The morning will see the setting off of fireworks to drive out the disasters; previously the family embarks to visit the more established individuals from the more distant family.
 These visits are intended to reinforce the family holding.
 Bai Nian or New Years’ call or wishing Happy New Year to everybody began generally amid the Han Dynasty.
 The visitors are invited with different sweet treats and tea, connoting the desire that may the New Year be sweet.